mthuurne/retroasm/docs/instruction-set.md

 The opcode field contains the literals used to encode the operand in instruction opcodes.
 This is typically not a full instruction opcode, but only the bits that encode for example the register to operate on.
 If the opcode field is empty, it is interpreted as the zero-width bit string (value of type `u0`).

 The mnemonic field contains the syntax used in assembly language.
+It is split into words and symbols.
+Whitespace can be used to separate words and is otherwise ignored.
+Words consist of one or more letters, numbers and underscores.
+All characters that are not whitespace and not allowed in words are considered symbols, which each such character being an individual symbol.
+For example `ld (hl),R` is split into the word `"ld"`, the symbol `'('`, the word `"hl"`, the symbol `')'`, the symbol `','` and the word `"R"`.

 The semantics field contains a expression, either a value or a reference to a storage location, that describes the operand in a way RetroAsm can analyze.
 The expression field can be omitted, in which case the mnemonic field is parsed as the expression; this is useful for registers where the mnemonic is usually just the register name.
 If the semantics cannot be expressed in a single expression, a function call can be used to include a longer definition.